teodoraalexandra/PP/README.md

 **Binomial (50 trials)**
 In this algorithm, each process id can be seen as a binary number, and we will compute the source and destination using bitwise operations.
-Everytime a new process is created, it will become parent in the next generation.
+Everytime a new process is created, it will become a parent in the next generation.

 | Processes         | 1             | 4             | 16            | 64            | 256           |
 | ----------------- | ------------- | ------------- | ------------- | ------------- | ------------- |